Kiribati April 2024

 But the Sewaid team program would never exist without our wonderful volunteers- our teachers and other members of the team.
 Not only do they donate their time and skills, but they also pay their own airfares, which this time were $2,000 each !
 A huge thank you to Rhonda, Vera, Fay, Jenni E, and Jennie B.; you were all wonderful teachers.
 Thank you to the Kiribati team, you were a fantastic team, and I thank you from the bottom of my heart.
 Women in Kiribati have learnt new skills and more will continue to learn because of your efforts.

 Please see the photos when reading this report.
+Click on the photos to enlarge.

 Regards